Robert Norgate (priest)

 Norgate was born in Aylsham.
 He was educated at Corpus Christi College, Cambridge, graduating B.A. in 1565; MA in 1568; and B.D. in 1575.
 He was appointed Fellow in 1567; and Master in 1573.
-He was Vice-Chancellor of the University of Cambridge from 1584 to 1585.
+A nephew of Matthew Parker, then Archbishop of Canterbury and a former Master of the College, Norgate was installed as Master when Thomas Aldrich was forced out for displaying Puritan sympathies.
+He was elected Vice-Chancellor of the University of Cambridge for the year 1584.
 He held livings at Forncett and Little Gransden.
 He died at the Master's Lodge on 2 November 1587.